 Few (if any) companies have been more aggressively involved in online gambling expansion than DraftKings.
 While it does not have an online betting license in Nevada, that will likely change in the very near future.

 How Does Nevada Online Betting Compare To Other States?

 While Nevada has online sports betting, you have to register in-person at a retail sportsbook.
 Illinois is the only other state with online sports betting that has that requirement.
-But that requirement will expire in Illinois once regulators approve an online-only sportsbook (one not tied to a land-based casino).
+But that requirement will expire in the Illinois sports betting market once regulators approve an online-only sportsbook (one not tied to a land-based casino).
 Once that happens, Nevada will be the only state of around 20 that makes you register in person.

 However, Nevada is also one of the few states with legal online poker.
 It also shares player pools with New Jersey and Delaware through the All American Poker Network, which includes members of WSOP.com and 888 US.

 All in all, Pennsylvania, New Jersey, and Michigan offer several online casinos, sports betting apps, and poker platforms.
 Meanwhile, Nevada has one online poker network, zero online casinos, and requires in-person registration for sports betting.
 That puts them squarely behind the pack.

 But this state is world-renowned for offering some of the best gaming on the planet.
 So if it reconsidered its online betting restrictions, it likely wouldn’t take long to catch up to New Jersey, which currently enjoys the biggest online betting market in the US.